Welcome to my homepage!

 I also got to work on many interesting projects outside string theory/gravity/geometry during my undergraduate studies:

 Programming: I very much like to contribute back to open source community whenever I can and I have published some of my work as libraries on my GitHub page.

-If you enjoy simulations, then you may like this program.
+If you enjoy simulations, you may like this program.
 It features a classical gravity simulator, a classical electric potential simulator and a quantum oscillation simulator. :)

 Apart from this I also have a few short scripts, to explore some new programming domains, on my GitHub Gist page.

-Photography: I had an interest in photography since an early age when my dad gifted me a camcorder, but that broke a few years back (not my fault), and my interest lay dormant until recently when my brother gifted me an awesome new camera.
+Photography: I had an interest in photography since an early age when my dad gifted me a camcorder, but that broke a few years ago (not my fault), and my interest lay dormant until when my brother gifted me an awesome new camera.
 You can check out some of my latest photographs on Flickr or on Instagram.

 Cooking: At Cambridge, my college cafetaria was a little far from my residence, so I gathered courage and decided to cook my own food for the first time.
 It turned out to be pretty good.
 Pics are on this Google album.